MONTAUK LIGHTHOUSE TRIATHLON

 See the sites Montauk is known for while you race!
 The point-to-point swim starts the morning off at Gin Beach.
 Bike through Montauk and around Gosman’s Dock and enjoy one of the best finish lines ever as the run leads athletes up to the historic Lighthouse.
 A unique race with two transition areas!
 Treat yourself to a great race experience!

 Swim: This is a point-to point swim.
 Athletes will walk ½-mile down the beach then swim back along Gin Beach.

 Bike: The course is rolling with a few challenging climbs.
 Serious fun!

 Run: Power through as you climb to a finish line that is as scenic as it is satisfying!

 Bikes allowed: Road bike, time trial, mountain bike or hybrid.
 Sorry, no tandem or recumbent bikes.

-Online registration closes Thursday, July 16th at noon.
+Online registration closes at noon on Thursday, July 15th, 2021.